Pay with Credit Card:

 Advanced Water Operations Parts I & II is the course required by the New Jersey Department of Environmental Protection (NJDEP) for individuals seeking Level 2 (or higher) operational drinking water (T / W) licenses in New Jersey.
 It will explore the operation of water treatment and distribution systems in New Jersey through lectures, discussions, and facility tours.

-Reading assignments for each class date will be taken from the NJDEP required textbooks published by the California State University at Sacramento, which are included in the course registration fee.
+Reading assignments for each class date will be taken from the NJDEP required textbooks published by the California State University at Sacramento.
 Additional handouts, data sheets, PowerPoint presentations, and work sheets will be distributed throughout the term of the class; note taking is strongly encouraged.
 Regularly scheduled tests and quizzes are included in the agenda.

 - Sources and Characteristics of Water